parris/iz/README.md

     minLength(val, min);           // val (str or arr) is greater than min match(str, tester, flags?);    // RegExp matching of a string.
-Accepts RegExps and strings as the tester maxLength(val, max);           // val (str or arr) is shorter than max multiple(num, mult);           // Number is multiple of another number number(*);                     // Is either an int or decimal ofType(obj, typeName);         // If it is a named object, and the name matches the string phone(str, canHaveExtension?); // Is an american phone number.
+Accepts RegExps and strings as the tester maxLength(val, max);           // val (str or arr) is shorter than max multipleInt(num, mult);        // Int is multiple of another Int multipleFloat(num, mult);      // Float is multiple of another Float number(*);                     // Is either an int or decimal ofType(obj, typeName);         // If it is a named object, and the name matches the string phone(str, canHaveExtension?); // Is an american phone number.
 Any punctuations are allowed.